software-mansion/protostar/website/docs/cairo-1/03-project-initialization.md

 ### Multi-contract project structure

-Each contract must be defined in the separate package: A different directory with separate `cairo_project.toml` and `lib.cairo` files defined.
+Each contract must be defined in the separate package: a different directory with separate `Scarb.toml` and `src/lib.cairo` files defined.

 ```
-my_project/
+my_package/
 ├── package1/
 │   ├── src/
 │   │   ├── contracts/